Enoch Aboh

-Enoch Oladé Aboh is a Beninese linguist whose research focuses on theoretical and comparative syntax, creole linguistics, and language acquisition in multilingual ecologies.
+Enoch Oladé Aboh is a Beninese linguist whose research focuses on theoretical and comparative syntax, creole linguistics, multilingualism, and language acquisition in multilingual ecologies.
 He is Professor of the Learnability of Human Languages at the University of Amsterdam and Director of the Amsterdam Centre for Language and Communication (ACLC).

 Education

-Aboh earned a Licence ès Lettres in linguistics and English literature from the Université du Bénin (now the University of Lomé).
-He completed his doctorate in linguistics at the University of Geneva in 1998.
+Aboh earned a Licence ès Lettres in linguistics and English literature from the Université du Bénin (now the University of Lomé) in Togo.
+He also obtained a master's degree in comparative syntax and a master's degree in general linguistics at the University of Geneva, where he completed his doctorate in linguistics in 1998.

 Academic career

-Aboh taught English linguistics and the comparative syntax of West African languages at the University of Geneva, where he served as Assistant and later as Chargé de cours.
-In 2000 he joined the University of Amsterdam.
+Aboh taught English linguistics and comparative syntax, drawing on empirical data from West African languages, at the University of Geneva, where he served as Assistant and later as Chargé de cours.
+In 2000, he joined the University of Amsterdam, where he participated in a research project investigating the contributions of enslaved Africans to the emergence of Surinamese creoles in seventeenth-century colonial Suriname.

-He later became a Vidi Laureate with his project The Typology of Focus and Topic: A New Approach to the Discourse-Syntax Interface.

-Aboh was appointed Professor of the Learnability of Human Languages at the University of Amsterdam in 2012.
+In 2003, Aboh was awarded a five-year Vidi grant for his project The Typology of Focus and Topic: A New Approach to the Discourse–Syntax Interface.
+He became Assistant Professor in 2008 and was appointed Professor of the Learnability of Human Languages in 2012.

+Aboh has held visiting academic appointments, including Visiting Associate Professor at MIT (Spring 2008) and Presidential Visiting Professor at Yale University (Spring 2019).
+He has taught at several LSA Summer Institutes (MIT 2005; University of Chicago 2015; UMass 2023) and LOT Winter/Summer Schools (2005, 2010).
+He is co-founder of the African Linguistics School (ALS), which he has co-organised and co-taught since 2009.

-Since 2019 he has served as Director of the Amsterdam Centre for Language and Communication.
+Since 2019, he has served as Director of the Amsterdam Centre for Language and Communication (ACLC).

 Research

-Aboh’s research focuses on how languages interact, evolve, and are learned in multilingual ecologies.
-His work combines insights from comparative syntax, creole linguistics, and multilingual language acquisition to understand the mechanisms underlying language change and variation, and how new languages emerge.
+Aboh’s research focuses on grammatical structure, language contact, and multilingualism.
+His work integrates comparative syntax, creole linguistics, sign languages, and multilingual language acquisition to explore how languages evolve, interact, and are learned in multilingual settings.

-He is known for advancing the theory that contact languages, including creoles, provide valuable evidence about the human capacity for language.
-In his book The Emergence of Hybrid Grammars: Contact, Change and Creation (Cambridge University Press, 2015), Aboh argues that multilingual speakers combine features from multiple languages to create new grammatical systems—“hybrid grammars”—demonstrating that the same cognitive processes shape both creole and non-creole languages.
+He is known for advancing the view that contact languages, including creoles, offer insights into the human capacity for language.
+In his book The Emergence of Hybrid Grammars: Contact, Change and Creation (2015), he argues that multilingual speakers combine features from multiple languages to create new grammatical systems—“hybrid grammars”—illustrating that similar cognitive processes shape both creole and non-creole languages.

-Aboh’s research also examines the syntax–discourse interface, focusing on information-structure phenomena such as focus and topic marking.
-Through comparative analyses of Gbe (Kwa) languages, creoles, and European languages, he has explored how syntactic structures encode discourse functions and how these mappings vary cross-linguistically.
+His work also addresses the syntax–discourse interface, particularly information-structure phenomena such as focus and topic marking, drawing on comparative analyses of Gbe languages (a subgroup of Kwa languages), creoles, European languages, Sinitic languages, and sign languages.

+Aboh has co-led several projects funded by the Dutch Research Council (NWO), including: